 Why should I discover the little train of the north?

-Connecting with nature, enjoying a family activity, having fun with friends, cycling or rollerblading, practising your favourite sport.... are all good reasons to visit this route!
+Connect with nature, enjoy a family activity, have fun with friends, ride a bike or rollerblades, practice your favorite sport…. are all good reasons to visit this course!

 French and English are commonly used.
 All signs along the railway provide information in French and English.

-Is the trail accessible to people with reduced mobility?
+Is the trail accessible to people with limited mobility?

-Yes, people with reduced mobility can also take part in activities adapted to their physical condition.
+Yes, people with reduced mobility can also practice activities adapted to their physical condition.

 The Little Train of the North